Douglas Tanque

-Douglas Willian da Silva Souza (born 27 October 1993), known as Douglas Tanque or simply Douglas, is a Brazilian footballer who plays as a striker for J1 League club Shimizu S-Pulse.
+Douglas Willian da Silva Souza (born 27 October 1993), known as Douglas Tanque or simply Douglas, is a Brazilian footballer who plays as a striker for Turkish TFF 1.
+Lig club Bandırmaspor.

 Club career

 Guarani

 Born in Santa Cruz do Rio Pardo, São Paulo, Douglas was a Guarani youth graduate.
 He made his first team – and Série A – debut on 14 November 2010, starting in a 1–1 home draw against Vitória, and appeared in two further matches as his side was relegated.

 Corinthians and loans

 On 4 May 2011, Douglas moved to Corinthians and was assigned to the under-20 squad.
 On 19 March of the following year, after winning the Copa São Paulo de Futebol Júnior, he moved to Série B side Paraná on loan until the end of the year.

 Douglas scored his first professional goal on 18 April 2012, netting the equalizer in a 1–1 home draw against Ceará, which qualified Paraná to the next round of the year's Copa do Brasil.
 On 1 May, he scored a hat-trick in a 6–1 home routing of Junior Team.

 On 18 August 2012, after falling down the pecking order, Douglas left Paraná and joined Ipatinga on loan until December.
 He subsequently served another loan stints at Guaratinguetá, Penapolense and Ponte Preta before his contract with Corinthians expired.